-Focus more on the breadth and depth of your content, not merely the length to provide your reader an enriching experience.
+Focus more on the breadth and depth of your content, not merely the length to provide your reader with an enriching experience.

 When you focus on optimising your content for keywords, you lose sight of whether it provides relevance as well.
 The idea is to provide a solution, and not write just for SEO.
 Keyword prioritisation should not overshadow article depth otherwise your content will have a high bounce rate and slip down in rankings.

 Put yourself in your readers’ shoes while writing.
 Does it address all the issues that a person might have around that topic?
-If you have a cookery blog, do you also talk about equipment you use and the best ways to maintain them or how to choose ingredients and tips to switch ingredients etc. The idea to have a one-stop solution for everything about your niche under one roof.
+If you have a cookery blog, do you also talk about the equipment you use and the best ways to maintain them or how to choose ingredients and tips to switch ingredients etc?
+The idea to have a one-stop solution for everything about your niche under one roof.